 I love how cute and easy these little shamrocks are!
 This is such a fun craft for St. Patrick’s Day!
 Or any other time of year when you want to make a little good luck charm.

 - Line up the ends of all 3 pipe cleaners then twist them together.

-- Twist about a 4 inch length along the pipe cleaners.
-Then spread apart the 3 open ends of the pipe cleaner so that it almost resembles a rake.
+- Starting at one end, twist the pipe cleaners together along a 4 inch length.
+Then spread apart the 3 open ends of the pipe cleaner.

 - Bend and shape the pipe cleaners - both the loops and the stem - until you're happy with the shape of your shamrock!